 However, it should be noted that there is also a DC or 12V generator.
-This generator is generally combined with the common 230V AC supply.
+This generator is generally combined with the standard 230V AC supply.

 The use of electromagnets rather than permanent magnets greatly increased the power output of a dynamo and enabled high power generation for the first time.

 Most portable UPSs start with a manual pull-out system.
 Others have integrated a starter motor and battery to operate it.
 Naturally, it implies an increase in the weight and dimensions of the entire device.
 However, it has undeniable advantages if frequent starts are necessary.

 In addition, an evolution of the models with a starter motor are those that have an automatic starter.
 This evolution is due to an electronic section for control and interfaces with the house's electrical network.

 For example, when there is no energy, the system detects the voltage drop and automatically starts the generator.
 Thus, it keeps the house under an electrical load.

 A final category is that of generators designed to emit as little noise as possible.